-Wellbeing played a central role at Bett 2020, which will be the same for Bett 2022, as it remains one of the six key global themes.
+Wellbeing plays a central role at Bett.
 By coming to Bett, visitors are able to gain new knowledge and practical strategies to create a fully encompassing wellbeing system which leaves no one vulnerable.
-Build your students resilience and encourage them to talk openly and honestly about their mental health, while easing staff workload and making sure they are happy in their role.
+Build your students' resilience and encourage them to talk openly and honestly about their mental health, while easing staff workload and making sure they are happy in their role.

 Sign up to the Bett newsletter to keep up to date with our global series and hear the very latest and most important announcements over the coming months.